 One of the most significant advantages digital marketing has over traditional FMCG marketing is that it helps brands gain core insights into how consumers behave, feel, and think about their products.
 FMCG brands spend enormous sums of money on print ads, hoardings, TV commercials, etc. However, it is challenging to arrive at a definite ROI on the amount spent.

 Analytics tools offer FMCG companies a complete set of measurement metrics—clicks, conversions, impressions, and more.
 They help companies gain deeper consumer insights and equip them with techniques to know the specific digital ads that brought more conversions.
 This helps these FMCG companies create future marketing strategies accordingly and increase ROI.

 4. Mobile is the future market trend

-FMCG brands need to keep up with the increasing volume of consumers who prefer to shop online on their mobile devices.
-A well-managed FMCG digital marketing strategy is essential for brands to stay up to date on the constantly evolving digital marketing trends in prime target areas like tier-2 and -3 cities to avoid severe downside in the future.
+FMCG brands need to keep up with the increasing volume of consumers who prefer to shop on their mobile devices.
+A well-managed FMCG digital marketing strategy is essential for brands to stay up to date on the constantly evolving digital marketing trends in prime target areas like tier-2 and tier-3 cities to avoid severe downside in the future.

 10 Innovative FMCG Digital Marketing Strategies